Per-example gradients: a new frontier for understanding and improving optimizers: Accessing mini-batch gradient statistics

-The overall approach amounts to a \emph{computational graph surgery} and can be implemented in JAX \citep{jax2018}; we provide code and benchmarking in Appendix~\ref{app:comput_graph}.
+As for dense layers in MLPs, such an operation comes at a negligible overhead.
+In a transformer, tokens attend to each-other in the attention layers, both in the forward and backward pass, because the transpose Jacobian of the attention block won't be separable along tokens.
+So the elements $\lambda_{bl}$ of the cotangents do not correspond to derivatives of the loss at token $l$ of sample $b$.
+Nevertheless the derived quantity can be used as proxy to capture relevant statistics.
+Note that different einsum contractions may also lead to per-sample, ``per-token" norms as $N_{bl} \leftarrow H_{bld}^{\odot 2} \Lambda_{bld}^{\odot 2}$.

+\paragraph{Implementation} To implement these operations we may either define some custom derivative rules for the layers of interest as previously proposed by \citet{dangel2019backpack} in PyTorch~\citep{pytorch2019}.
+Functional programming languages like JAX~\citep{jax2018} or Functorch~\citep{functorch2021} enable a more generic approach: a \emph{computational graph surgery} that transforms the traced computation of a gradient.
+We provide code and benchmarking in Appendix~\ref{app:comput_graph}.
 For each operation of interest $\nl$, the method modifies the basic linear primitives in JAX.
 We note that a related approach was taken on a different problem (fast computation of NTK) in \citet{novak2022fast}.
-The specific case of efficient computation of squared gradients has been pointed out previously by \citet{dangel2019backpack}, but their approach required overriding derived classes (specifically, base layers) in PyTorch~\citep{pytorch2019}.
-In contrast our approach modifies basic framework operations, allowing automatic compatibility with downstream modules.
+Such approaches modify basic framework operations, allowing automatic compatibility with downstream modules.